cncdyson3/CD-repo1/README.md

 # CD-repo1
-First repository on git-hub for learning purposes
+First repository on git-hub for learning purposes, this will be used as a basis for future work in collaboration with other coders using matlab.